January 28, 2014 00:00 By Mongkhon Komprad

-A protester who survived Sunday's bloody incident in Bangkok's Bang Na district said he clearly saw the faces of his attackers.
+An injured protester, who survives Sunday's bloody incident in Bangkok's Bang Na district, clearly saw the faces of his attackers.

 “One of them had a gun,” Cheuy Klaengkratoke, 75, said.

-“The gunman was about to shoot me, but his friends stopped him probably because a woman was right next to me in the pickup.
-So, they pulled me out and beat me up instead,” he said.
+“The gunman was about to shoot me but his friends prevented him from doing so probably because a woman was right next to me on the same pickup.
+They beat me up instead,” he said.

-Protest leader Suthin Taratin, who was in a vehicle nearby, was shot dead in the same incident.
-Nakhon Si Thammarat-native Wicharn Sukbangnop, 54, said he was with Suthin when someone began firing on the truck they were in.
+In the same incident, protest leader Suthin Taratin was shot dead on a nearby vehicle.
+Wicharn Sukbangnop, 54, from Nakhon Si Thammarat said he was with Suthin when someone opened fire on a truck they were riding in.

-“He [Suthin] was shot and I was shot too,” Wicharn said yesterday, adding that he kept calling on the police for help, but nobody stepped forward.
+“He was shot and I was shot too,” Wicharn said yesterday.
+He lamented that he tried to ask police to come to help but none stepped forward.